-Hopework LLC develops and offers small-group educational workshops and retreats on an occasional basis, and partners with other groups to develop educational offerings in Minnesota.
-Each Hopework offering is designed with opportunities for participants to gain new insights to themselves and others as they explore important issues and questions in life.
-A variety of democratic educational methods and tools are incorporated to build a sense of understanding and community.
-The story circle, which uses ordered sharing of stories from participants life experiences, is central to this work.
+Hopework partners John, Lynn, Nance, and Peter are now retired and have moved on to other pursuits.
+When active in Hopework they developed and offered small-group educational workshops and retreats on an occasional basis.
+They partnered with other groups to develop educational offerings in Minnesota.
+Each Hopework offering was designed with opportunities for participants to gain new insights to themselves and others as they explored important issues and questions in life.
+A variety of democratic educational methods and tools were incorporated to build a sense of understanding and community.
+The story circle, which used an ordered sharing of stories from participants life experiences, was central to this work.

 John is professor emeritus in the Philosophy Department at the University of Minnesota, where he taught for more than 40 years.
 Beginning in 1988 he turned his teaching to service-learning courses and his research to learning how to teach in a way that helps students integrate their practical experiences in the community with study of philosophical material.
 This led him to the democratic education tradition — the Danish folk high schools, Myles Horton and the Highlander Folk School, and Paulo Freire.
 Teaching became a commitment to support students in building communities of inquiry where they can learn with and from each other about issues that matter in their lives.
 This work has taken shape in University courses, including Philosophy Camp, and in community education projects, including the Jane Addams School for Democracy in St. Paul, the Building Alliances project in southwest Minnesota, and Hopework.